Critical Choices: Triaging Humanitarian Priorities

 In recent years, the working conditions for humanitarians have become more difficult, volatile and insecure.
 This has increasingly created INVISIBLE FRONTIERS for humanitarian actors operating in fragile contexts.
 This panel looks at the changing environment for HUMANITARIAN NEGOTIATIONS, especially for local actors who are at the forefront of humanitarian responses and regularly conduct negotiations for humanitarian access.
 Yet, they are often the least protected and their needs are not always considered.
 This panel therefore explores different perspectives, experiences and learnings from locally led humanitarian negotiations.
 Speakers representing local organizations from Afghanistan, Nigeria and Venezuela share their strategies to secure humanitarian access.
 Different approaches to negotiations and how to handle practical, security and ethical dilemmas are discussed.
 Overall, the panel shows practical solutions for humanitarian negotiations from local actors, and how international actors can support them best in doing so

-Hamsatu Allamin | Director, Allamin Foundation for Peace and Development
+Hamsatu Allamin | Founder and Executive Director, Allamin Foundation for Peace and Development

 Khalil Karimi I Head of Operations, Razi Social Development Organization (RSDO)

-Arquímides Farías | Senior Analyst
+Arquímides Farías | Senior Analyst, Humanitarian professional

 Chair: